Types of Regression Models in Machine Learning

 Polynomial regression differs from multiple linear regression in a way that in polynomial regression, a single variable has varying degrees instead of numerous elements that have the same degree.

-Also, the point to be considered is that overfitting can occur when a higher degree polynomial is fitted to obtain a smaller error.
-Plotting the relationships will allow you to assess how well they fit and will help you ensure that the curve suits the situation.
+Also, consider that overfitting can occur when a higher-degree polynomial is fitted to obtain a smaller error.
+Plotting the relationships will allow you to assess how well they fit and help you ensure that the curve suits the situation.

 7. Decision Tree Regression

-A supervised learning approach known as a decision tree can be used to solve both types of problems, i.e., classification and regression.
-Also, problems, including categorical data and numerical data, can be resolved by it.
+A supervised learning approach known as a decision tree can be used to solve both types of problems, namely classification and regression.
+It can also resolve problems involving categorical and numerical data.

 Conclusion

-So, in this article, we have studied the various machine learning regression models.
-It is clear that different regression models, after being employed in their specific condition, result in increased efficiency of the model.
+In this article, we have studied the various machine learning regression models.
+It is clear that different regression models, after being employed in their specific condition, result in increased efficiency.
 Therefore, in order to create the model and attain the best model accuracy, one can utilize the different regression analysis types in their data science and machine learning projects.

 Leave a Reply